Keyword research is the cornerstone of any SEO campaign. Find out whether you are making any of these common mistakes.

 - Google Analytics and other web analytics tools

-- Free tools such as Google Keyword Research Tool
+- Free keyword research tools such as Google Keyword Research Tool

 - Paid-for tools such as WordTracker, Linkio and Keyword Discovery